quyettvq/module-federation-example/README.md

-# Webpack Module Federation example
+# A Simple Example of Webpack Module Federation

 - `ad-library`: A remote library responsible to render ads
 - `publisher-site`: A website consumes the ad library